-In today’s digital era, software advancement has progressed past just the domain of technically proficient persons.
+In today’s digital era, software advancement has progressed past just the domain of technically-proficient persons.
 Due to the emergence of low-code/no-code progress, even non-technical people can currently partake in designing software remedies.
 This groundbreaking methodology has established the platform for a new period where anybody, irrespective of their specialized skills, can transform their innovative thoughts into actuality.

 What is low-code/no-code development?